How can I help?¶

 There are Ansible meetups all over the world.
 Join your local meetup.
 Attend regularly.
 Ask good questions.
 Volunteer to give a presentation about how you use Ansible.

-If there isn’t a meetup near you, we’ll be happy to help you start one.
+If there is no meetup near you, we are happy to help you start one.

 All software has bugs, and Ansible is no exception.
 When you find a bug, you can help tremendously by telling us about it.

-If you should discover that the bug you’re trying to file already exists in an issue, you can help by verifying the behavior of the reported bug with a comment in that issue, or by reporting any additional information.
+If the bug you found already exists in an issue, you can help by verifying the behavior of the reported bug with a comment in that issue, or by reporting any additional information.

 As you become more familiar with how Ansible works, you may be able to fix issues or develop new features yourself.
-If you think you’ve got a solution to a bug you’ve found in Ansible, or if you’ve got a new feature that you’ve written and would like to share with millions of Ansible users, read all about the Ansible development process and and how to contribute to collections to learn how to get your code accepted into Ansible.
+If you think you have a fix for a bug in Ansible, or if you have a new feature that you would like to share with millions of Ansible users, read all about the Ansible development process and and how to contribute to collections to learn how to get your code accepted into Ansible.

 Another good way to help is to review pull requests that other Ansible users have submitted.
-The Ansible community keeps a full list of open pull requests by file, so if there’s a particular module or plug-in that particularly interests you, you can easily keep track of all the relevant new pull requests and provide testing or feedback.
+The Ansible community keeps a full list of open pull requests by file, so if a particular module or plugin interests you, you can easily keep track of all the relevant new pull requests and provide testing or feedback.

-Once you’ve learned about the development process and have contributed code to a particular module, we encourage you to become a maintainer of that module.
-There are hundreds of different modules in Ansible, and the vast majority of them are written and maintained entirely by members of the Ansible community.
+Once you have learned about the development process and have contributed code to a collection, we encourage you to become a maintainer of that collection.
+There are hundreds of modules in dozens of Ansible collections, and the vast majority of them are written and maintained entirely by members of the Ansible community.

-To learn more about the responsibilities of being an Ansible module maintainer, please read our module maintainer guidelines.
+To learn more about the responsibilities of being an Ansible module maintainer, please read our collection maintainer guidelines.

 Working groups are a way for Ansible community members to self-organize around particular topics of interest.
 We have working groups around various topics.
 To join or create a working group, please read the Ansible Working Groups.